 The practice of commonplacing became significant in Early Modern Europe as a way to compile knowledge, usually by writing information into books.
 As such, commonplacing techniques have their origins in antiquity: in the idea of loci communes – which freely translates into ‘gathering what can be shared’.
 In the most general sense, a commonplace book contains a collection of significant or well-known passages that have been copied and organized in some way.

 During this event, we invited the audience to help us write a contemporary Common Place book on the occasion of Speaking Volumes.
-Members of the public brought along to the library a book by a woman writer that had been relevant to their your life and practice with a selected excerpt to be shared with us.
-This could be a short paragraph or a short chapter which will was then captured in the Common Place Book, discovering and foregrounding the women that have been of relevance to our community.
+Members of the public brought along to the library a book by a woman writer that relevant to their life and practice with a selected excerpt to be shared.Discovering and foregrounding the women that have been of relevance to our community.